Programs 2022-2024

 Han Selye “It’s not stress that kills us, it’s how we react to it “.
 It was such an inspiring talk and the lively Q&A session couldn’t address all the interest, many were asking for a sequel already.

-On March 28th, 2023, James Chang, the Founder and CEO of Geb Impact Technology, Hong Kong’s first biotech firm to cultivate microalgae for its abundant plant-based protein shared an insightful presentation on “Eating Green – How We Can Take The Charge To Make a Difference” followed by a vivid Q&A discussion.
+On March 28th, 2023, Mr. James Chang, the Founder and CEO of Geb Impact Technology, Hong Kong’s first biotech firm to cultivate microalgae for its abundant plant-based protein shared an insightful presentation on “Eating Green – How We Can Take The Charge To Make a Difference” followed by a vivid Q&A discussion.

 Asia hosts 60% of the world’s population, yet it only bears 20% of the world’s agricultural land.
 Climate change is one of the biggest challenges the world is facing, and eating green helps in contributing to environmental change.
 Alternative protein is an important part of the future food toolbox if we are to build a stronger and more resilient regional food system.
 James shared how the microalgae is a sustainable source of high-quality protein that has become to revolutionize the traditional vegetarian food market and a life-changer in supplementing nutrition for dieters, elderly and malnutrition populations.
 No wonder governments around the globe are committing more funds and resources in the green food sector.